Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Materials and methods

-\paragraph{Mathematical model: Walking in circles.} Following \cite{BrownThesis2012,BrownSrinivasan2019}, who directly measured the cost for walking in circles for non-amputee subjects, we analogously propose that the metabolic rate of walking in a circle for amputees is $\dot{E} = a_0 + a_1 v + a_2 v^2 + b_2 (v/R)^2$, where $R$ is the circle radius, with $a_{0,1,2}$ values as above.
-The cost per distance is given by $\dot{E}/v = a_0/v + a_1 + a_2 v + b_2 v/R^2$, which is minimized by the speed $v = \sqrt{a_0/(a_2 + b_2/R^2)}$.
+\paragraph{Mathematical model: Walking in circles.} Following the approach in \cite{brown2021unified}, who directly measured the cost for walking in circles for non-amputee subjects, we analogously propose that the metabolic rate of walking in a circle for amputees is $\dot{E} = a_0 + a_1 v + a_2 v^2 + b_2 (v/R)^2$, where $R$ is the circle radius, with $a_{0,1,2}$ values as above.
+The term $b_2 (v/R)^2$ is the additional cost of turning.
+The cost per distance is given by:

+which is minimized by the speed $v = \sqrt{a_0/(a_2 + b_2/R^2)}$.
 Thus, the prediction is that the optimal speed is smaller for smaller radius $R$.
-In the following, we chose $b_2$ to best explain the speed reduction exhibited by our amputee subjects.

 For both short-distance walking and circle walking, we also determine the speeds that are within 1\% of the minimum energy cost, because the energy landscapes are usually flat and a small change in speed near the minimum energy usually results in a much smaller energy change.